 ORUXMAPS is offering many different navigation profiles.
 (Hiking, Car, Mountain bike, …).

 Also it´s possible to draw map overlays, hints, etc. directly as overlay on the map.
-Very helpful when you are on your way and get some information from other peoples about your further route, or when you riding the TET and you find some blocked roades, to make a fast note directly onto the map.
+Thats very helpful when you are on your way and get some important information from other peoples about your further route, or when you riding the TET and you find some blocked roades, to make a fast note directly onto the map.

-Fully customizable quick buttons (track log, zoom, center map, ...)
+Fully customizable quick buttons (track log, zoom, centre map, …)

 Detailed terrain information.

 3D sight for checking the terrain.
 (Here in exaggerated mode)

 ORUXMAPS is for free but you won´t find it in the play store due google banned it because of its donating system.
 You can find it here: